HAR in mHealth: TUG Test Using Smartphones and Smartwatches

 Note

-The contents on this section correspond with the Chapter 4 of the dissertation document and constitute an extension of the work “Instrumented Timed Up and Go Test Using Inertial Sensors from Consumer Wearable Devices” (Matey-Sanz et al. 2022) presented in the \(20^{th}\) International Conference on Artificial Intelligence in Medicine (AIME).
+The contents on this section correspond with the Chapter 4 of the dissertation document, which is based in the article “Implemented and evaluating the Timed Up and Go test automation using smartphones and smartwatches” (Matey-Sanz et al. 2024) publisehd in the IEEE Journal of Biomedical and Health Informatics.
+This paper also constitutes an extension of the work “Instrumented Timed Up and Go Test Using Inertial Sensors from Consumer Wearable Devices” (Matey-Sanz et al. 2022) presented in the \(20^{th}\) International Conference on Artificial Intelligence in Medicine (AIME).

 TUG test mHealth system